Andy Bernal

-Andrew Bernal (born 16 May 1966) is a former professional soccer defender who played in Australia, England and Spain.
+Andrew Bernal (born 16 May 1966) is a former professional soccer defender and football pioneer who played in Australia, England, and Spain.
 He was later a football agent and personal manager for David Beckham.
 In 2021, he wrote and released his autobiography Riding Shotgun – The Original Wizard of Oz.
-He currently works for the A-League football club Central Coast Mariners as Head of Athletic Development, Football Coach and Vibe Manager.
+He currently works for the A-League football club Central Coast Mariners as Head of Athletic Development.
+In 2023 he released his second book The Vibe Manager an inside look at the 2023 A-League Champions.

 Early life

 Bernal was born in 1966 in Canberra to Spanish-born parents.

 Playing career

 Club career

 After graduating from the Australian Institute of Sport, Bernal became the first Australian to play for a La Liga club when he joined Sporting Gijon.
-Gijon had intended to play him in their youth teams, however as an Australia underage representative, he was classified as a foreigner, meaning he was not eligible.
-He went onto play almost 100 games of Spanish club football whilst on loan to Albacete Balompié and Xerez.
+Gijon had intended to play him in their youth teams, however, as an Australia underage representative, he was classified as a foreigner, meaning he was not eligible.
+He went on to play almost 100 games of Spanish club football whilst on loan to Albacete Balompié and Xerez.
 Faced with compulsory military service as a Spanish citizen, Bernal chose to leave Spain and signed for Ipswich Town in September 1987.
 Returning to England from an Australian holiday, it was found that Bernal was playing on a student holiday visa and his English stint was cut shot.

-In August 1988, Bernal signed with Sydney Olympic ahead of the 1989 National Soccer League.
+In August 1988, Bernal signed with the Sydney Olympic ahead of the 1989 National Soccer League.